andrewInMel/Backend/README.md

 **Steps:**
 1. Pull the backend repository from GitHub
-    * You may use command `git clone <repo>` if you haven’t cloned the repository before
-    * Or simply run `git pull` to fetch the latest commit
 2. In the folder of the project, run `npm install` or `yarn` to install all dependancies.
 3. Run command `node app.js` to run the backend server,
     * By default, the server will run on port `5000` or `process.env.PORT`